Pazzi Chapel: History

 The tondi of the seated Apostles are by Luca della Robbia, who also did the terracotta decorations in the cupola of the porch.
 The glazed terracotta roundels of the Four Evangelists inside the chapel derive from similar tondos by Donatello in the Old Sacristy of San Lorenzo, Florence, with the attribute of each Evangelist holding open a book that the saint appears to be copying, an unusual iconography.

+Like the Sagrestia Vecchia in Florence, the small dome over the altar of Pazzi Chapel has a painting of star constellations made to accurately depict a particular date.
+The quality of the painting and the astronomical data of the time has limited its accuracy, but the closest match appears to be of July 6, 1439, the date of the papal bull Laetentur caeli et exultetterra that decreed reunification of the Western and Eastern churches at the Council of Florence.